UserlandAlchemist/dotfiles/docs/audacious/README.audacious.md

 The system follows what I call the *Workbenchian* approach — influenced by the Amiga Workbench look and workflow, but designed for modern hardware and software.

 - **Minimal dependencies:** standard Debian packages only.
 No Snaps, AppImages, or Flatpaks.
 - **Keyboard-driven:** sway, lf, foot, and mako form the core workflow.
 - **Low friction:** fast startup, low power draw, minimal background noise.
 - **Dark and readable:** consistent palette for day-long use.
 - **Retro, not nostalgic:** classic shapes and typefaces, but without dated cruft.
 - **Directness over automation:** small scripts, no layers of abstraction.

-The goal isn’t to make Linux look like AmigaOS — it’s to keep the same sense of immediacy and control.
+The goal isn't to make Linux look like AmigaOS — it's to keep the same sense of immediacy and control.

 ---